-We are continuing to evaluate and implement changes to the processes, policies and other applicable components of our internal control over financial reporting due to the consolidation of Oiltanking's financial statements.
-Management continues to evaluate the effectiveness of our internal control procedures and the design of those control procedures as they relate to Oiltanking.
-In accordance with rules promulgated by the U.S. Securities and Exchange Commission, acquired businesses such as Oiltanking may be excluded from our assessment of internal control over financial reporting for one year while such businesses are being integrated with our legacy operations.
-We expect that this evaluation process will be completed during the fourth quarter of 2015.
+We are continuing to evaluate and implement changes to the processes, policies and other applicable components of our internal control over financial reporting due to our consolidation of the financial statements of Oiltanking effective October 1, 2014 and EFS Midstream effective July 1, 2015.
+Management continues to evaluate the effectiveness of our internal control procedures and the design of those control procedures as they relate to Oiltanking and EFS Midstream.
+In accordance with rules promulgated by the U.S. Securities and Exchange Commission, acquired businesses such as Oiltanking and EFS Midstream may be excluded from our assessment of internal control over financial reporting for one year while such businesses are being integrated with our legacy operations.
+We expect that the evaluation process will be completed for Oiltanking during the fourth quarter of 2015 and for EFS Midstream during the third quarter of 2016.

-We followed our normal accounting procedures and internal control processes when recording and disclosing the accounting impacts of the Oiltanking acquisition.
-In addition, management routinely reviews the results of operations of this acquired business prior to its consolidation with the results of operations of our other businesses.
+We followed our normal accounting procedures and internal control processes when recording and disclosing the accounting impacts of the Oiltanking and EFS Midstream acquisitions.
+In addition, management routinely reviews the results of operations of these acquired businesses prior to their consolidation with the results of operations of our other businesses.

-There were no changes in our internal controls over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) during the second quarter of 2015, that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+There were no changes in our internal controls over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) during the third quarter of 2015, that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.

-The required certifications of Mr. Creel, Mr. Fowler and Mr. Bulawa under Sections 302 and 906 of the Sarbanes-Oxley Act of 2002 are included as exhibits to this quarterly report (see Exhibits 31 and 32 under Part II, Item 6 of this quarterly report).
+The required certifications of Messrs.
+Creel, Fowler and Bulawa under Sections 302 and 906 of the Sarbanes-Oxley Act of 2002 are included as exhibits to this quarterly report (see Exhibits 31 and 32 under Part II, Item 6 of this quarterly report).